 The first issue was the birds.
-None of the team liked the birds, in fact, the very idea of the birds scared them.
+None of the team liked talking about the birds, in fact, the very idea of the birds scared them.
 Someone suggested that they pray that the birds would leave the seed alone.
 Others thought that a scarecrow might work.
 In the end, the team thought it best to pretend the birds really did not exist.
-Though they might mention the birds now and then, the sowers agreed to continue their agricultural endeavors without seriously considering the reality of the birds (except to blame them for anything that disrupted their own selfish plans).
+Though they might mention the birds now and then in passing, the sowers agreed to continue their agricultural endeavors without seriously considering the reality or the damaging work of the birds (except to blame them for anything that disrupted their own selfish plans).
 This was made all the easier given the fact that though reports of avian activity were numerous and well-documented, none of the team had ever actually seen a bird.

-The rocky ground proved to be a harder task.
+The rocky ground proved to be a much harder task.
 After trying in vain to pick out all the rocks and remove all the buried boulders, the sowers launched a new initiative.
-Since the stony ground was soil-poor, fertilizer was brought in and spread generously across the rocky terrain.
+Since the stony ground was soil-poor, rich fertilizer was brought in and spread generously across the rocky terrain.
 To ensure that the new plot would be productive, the team also created a special sub-team to build, erect and maintain a large tent to shade the ground from the scorching sun as well as to shovel tons of fertilizer where it might be needed most.

 The team tried to remove the thorns that threatened to choke out the sprouts but found them too thick and too sharp to tackle.
 One briar-scarred team member had an epiphany: instead of removing the thorns, they could be used as a trellis for the young plants to grow upon.
 That which was once a hindrance could become a means to further growth (plus no one would be made uncomfortable with addressing the need for thorn removal).

 When the seeds were sown again under this new system, there was seemingly positive growth.
 It was difficult to maintain the balance however, since bird damage continued, the sun grew hotter and the thorns became thicker (and the fertilizer was being spread deeper and more often).
 This was also the season when the team began to turn more of their collective attention away from the good soil because, after all, anything would grow there so it would not be given any resources.
 Although the growth in the formerly barren areas was measurably greater, the team did not think it was enough.

 It was then that the crucial question was asked: “What if the problems did not arise only from the soil, but also from the seed?